nordsat/AWSat/aws_pre_proc_container/README.md

 If the processor version/package name changes, Dockerfile needs to be adjusted accordingly.

+Copy also the Python script that changes the VCID to the build directory:

+    cp ~/Downloads/20250303/DSDB_VCID_replace.py .

 Adjust the processing parameters in the joborder XML files to match your processing centre: